ogcule/health-services-iow/notes.md

 **Not got changes to scss files to cause reload though!**

 I had a problem with getting browser to reload when I altered a component.
 Solution was that I had not added `&reload=true`.
+## Importing and exporting modules
+imports have to be at the top level.
+When I did if statement for when in development to use middleware for webpack I had above error, I had to do deperate if statements to put the areas in the correct places.

 to do:
 - tidy up npm scripts, how to work on development project without relying on heroku database,